Just the Way You Are (Bruno Mars song): Release

 "Just the Way You Are" was released as the lead single from Doo-Wops & Hooligans.
 Elektra Records serviced the song to download in the United States on July 20, 2010.
 It was released in the United States to contemporary hit radio on August 10, 2010, by Elektra and Atlantic Records.
 On September 27, 2010, the song was released for digital download, under the name "Just the Way You Are (Amazing)".
 On November 2, seven remixes were released as a purchasable download in US.
 It was released as a CD single in Germany, Austria, and Switzerland, on November 12.
 It contains the album version of the song and the remix by Skrillex Batboi.
 The original track was released on September 27, 2010, in the United Kingdom via digital download.
 On November 2, 2010, an EP that includes several remixes was released in various countries.
 Skrillex, Martin Danielle, and the Manufactured Superstars were among the names to remix the original version.
 A deluxe edition which includes the official remix with rapper Lupe Fiasco and the music video was released on November 25, 2010.
 The official remix was also released on the deluxe edition of Doo-Wops & Hooligans (2010).

 Composition and lyrical interpretation

 "Just the Way You Are" is a pop, R&B, and soft rock ballad.
-Its instrumentation features piano and a "hip-hop breakbeat".
+Its instrumentation features a "winkling piano" and a "hip-hop breakbeat" kick drum.
 Tim Byron of The Vine.com said "the steeply rising melody at the start of the chorus introduces a little tension before defusing it with the catchy tag of the chorus, which is simple and effective as a hook".
 Billboard said that Mars "takes his dreamy soprano to the next level" on the track.
 The song is in the key of F major and follows the chord progression of F–Dm–B–F. Mars's vocal range spans from F_{3} to C_{5}.